 An outstanding collection of rare and antique automobiles, including the largest display of General Motor’s experimental cars in the nation, can be seen at Flint’s Alfred P. Sloan Museum.

-The Whiting Auditorium is well known for it’s beautiful concert ballet halls.
-It’s programs and services include presentations from some of the best regional, national, and international performing artists.
+The Whiting Auditorium is well known for its beautiful concert ballet halls.
+Its programs and services include performances from some of the best regional, national, and international performing artists.
 It is also home of the Flint Symphony Orchestra.

 The Dossin Great Lakes Museum is easily identified by the two Battle of Lake Erie cannons on the front lawn.
 Past and present Great Lakes shipping exhibits are featured at this museum.